rdammkoehler/CucumberCPPDemoProject/README.md

 add_executable(StringReverserSteps test/StringReverserSteps)
 target_link_libraries(StringReverserSteps StringReverser ${GTEST_LIBRARIES} pthread ${CUKE_LIBRARIES} ${CUKE_EXTRA_LIBRARIES})
 ```

+> #What does that CMake stuff do?
+>
+> Configure the location ofthe Boost libriaries, both static and dynamic
+>
+> Set some linker flags for using Boost
+>
+> Turn Static Boost libraries off
+>
+> Add the Boost include libraries to the include path for the compiler
+>
+> Add the Boost libriaries into the extra libs path for compilation
+>
+> Identify the location of the Cucumber-CPP include files
+>
+> Identify the location of the Cucumber-CPP libriaries
+>
+> Add the cucumber libriaries into the linker path
+>
+> Create an executable called StirngReverserSteps from our Steps code
+>
+> Link the StringReverserSteps executable with Google Test, Cucumber, and implicitly Boost via the CUKE_EXTRA_LIBRARIES variable
+>

 Create a steps file for the cumber wire server, put the following code in the file *StringReverserSteps.cpp* in the test folder